 First, have your teen brainstorm as fast and furious as they can — nothing is off limits.
 By journaling quickly, they’ll connect more strongly with their intuition — to the dreams they truly desire.
 Tell them to let the ideas flow and forget the “shoulds!”
 Nothing is off limits!

-Now, it’s time to prioritize their big ideas and build a strategic plan with this table.
-The questions in the table guide your teen to identify specific steps and realistically weave them into their life with a timeline.
-It also prompts them to paint the picture of their future self, complete with emotions — a powerful motivation tool.
+Now, it’s time to prioritize their big ideas and build a strategic plan.
+Sign up below for a planning sheet that helps you break down the dream into manageable steps.
+(There’s also a fun vision board shopping list list) The planning questions also help your teen realistically weave the steps into their life with a timeline.
+Finally, it inspires them to paint the picture of their future self, complete with emotions — a powerful motivation tool.

 My teenage clients love it.
 Bridget, for example, used her board to stay motivated for cross country training, complete college applications, and reach out to summer camp friends.
 She told me it worked so well, that she’s building a new board this year.

 The creative process is entirely up to you … from simple to elaborate, it’s solely a reflection of you.
 Treat your teen to the craft supplies that inspire them, so the board will light them up and keep them going during tough times!

 Here’s a shopping list you can use at your favorite craft store: